To open long positions on GBP/USD, you need:

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.

-Growth will be limited by the upper level of the indicator around 1.3013.
-A breakout of the lower border of the indicator in the 1.2920 area will increase the pressure on the pair.
+A breakthrough of the lower border of the indicator in the area of 1.3828 will lead to forming pressure on the pair.
+Surpassing the lower boundary at 1.3788 will increase the pressure on the pair.

 Description of indicators

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 50.
 It is marked in yellow on the chart.

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 30.
 It is marked in green on the chart.